nypesap/nypesap.github.io/docs/jobs/posts/Internship.md

   Practice / Internship
 authors:
   - nype
-date: 2024-05-09
+date: 2025-02-17
 ---

-We are looking for a person for Internship / Practice.
-Minimal requirements is basic knowledge of programming and ability to clone the repo and run our project locally.
+We are looking for a person for an Internship / Practice.
+The minimal requirements are basic knowledge of programming and the ability to clone the repo and run our project locally.